Who is eligible to become a user of the OSG Connect service?

 OSG Connect is a high throughput computing system.
 You can get the most of out OSG Connect resources by breaking up a single large computational task into many smaller tasks for the fastest overall turnaround.
 This approach can be invaluable in accelerating your computational work and thus your research.
 Please see our "Is OSG for You?" page for more details on how to determine if your work matches up well with OSG Connect's model.

-What job scheduler is being used on OSG Connect?
+What job scheduler is used on OSG Connect?

 How do I submit a computing job?

-Jobs are submitted via HTCondor scheduler.
-Please see our QuickStart guide for more details on submitting and managing jobs.
+Jobs are submitted via the HTCondor scheduler.
+Please see our QuickStart guide and New User Training materials for more details on submitting and managing jobs, as well as other examples in our documentation.

 How many jobs can I have in the queue?

-The number of jobs that are submitted to the queue by any one user should not exceed 10,000.
-If you have more jobs than that, we ask that you include the following statement in your submit file:
+The number of jobs that are submitted to the queue by any one user should not exceed 10,000 (see Policies).
+If you have successfullly tested a set of 1000 jobs and would like to submit more than 10,000 jobs with a single submit file (great!), just add the following to the submit file:

 max_idle = 2000